lpsinger/userguide/tutorial/observability.rst

 Now we are going to teach our GCN handler how to determine whether a gravitational-wave event is observable.
-We are going to use the :doc:`astropy.coordinates <astropy:coordinates/index>`.
+We are going to use the :doc:`astropy.coordinates <astropy:coordinates/index>` module.
 (See also the Astropy example on :doc:`observation planning in Python
 <astropy:generated/examples/coordinates/plot_obs-planning>`.)
 First, we will
 need to import a few extra Python modules::